naziajassim/naziajassim.github.io/_pages/about.md

 Broadly, my research interests lie in computational neuroscience, neuroimaging methods, data science, and anything brain-related 🧠.

 When I'm not PhD-ing, I like to unwind with horror movies, cat videos, spicy food, and 90s music.
-(The profile picture may have mislead you into thinking I'm a cool, sporty, outdoorsy person...
+(The profile picture may have misled you into thinking I'm a cool, sporty, outdoorsy person...
 I'm not.)

 I'm originally from Chennai, a coastal city in South India, known for its sweltering summers and scrumptious breakfast foods.